 He is often instructed on claims with difficult issues of expert evidence, and has acted in claims such as EXP v Barker involving the duties of expert witnesses in clinical negligence claims.
 He is the Editor of the ICCA Guide to Expert Evidence, and contributes the Expert Evidence and other chapters to Kemp & Kemp Personal Injury Law and Practice.

 Grahame is a former member of the Executive Committee of the Professional Negligence Bar Association and Chair of their annual Clinical Negligence Conference.
 He was one of the few counsel nominated by both sides for the NHS Resolve scheme panel.

-Grahame Aldous QC is recommended as Leading Personal Injury Silk in UK Directories of the Bar and has been made a Senior Fellow of the Association of Personal Injury Lawyers for his contributions to advancing personal injury law.
+Grahame Aldous KC is recommended as Leading Personal Injury Silk in UK Directories of the Bar and has been made a Senior Fellow of the Association of Personal Injury Lawyers for his contributions to advancing personal injury law.